AA/PPS 02.03.01 - Conduct and Planning of Courses

 Grades may be changed for the following reasons:

 a grade of “I” or “PR” may be changed upon completion of course requirements;

 if the instructor made a computing or recording error; or

 if the instructor acquires information unavailable when the original grade was recorded.
-Such information may include proof that a student had cheated or valid reasons for the recording of an “I” grade.
-(See AA/PPS 02.03.12 “Grades and Changes of Grades”).
+Such information may include proof that a student had cheated or valid reasons for the recording of an “I” grade (see AA/PPS No. 02.03.12, Grades and Changes of Grades for more information).

 Students who wish to protest a grade earned in a course should first discuss the grade with the instructor.
 If no resolution is reached, the student may appeal the grade to the department chair.
 If no satisfactory conclusion is reached at this level, the student may appeal to the college dean, whose decision is final.
 A student’s appeal for change of grade must be filed not later than two years after the grade is issued.

 - In accordance with university policy and federal law, all members of the university community are responsible for ensuring that students are not discriminated against because of a disability.
 To accomplish this goal, reasonable and appropriate academic accommodations may be necessary for qualified students with disabilities.
 The Office of Disability Services will coordinate with faculty members to facilitate necessary accommodations for students with disabilities.